Hollande taps bank economist to steer economic policy

 Emmanuel Macron is stepping down as Hollande's advisor and will be replaced by Bank of America Merrill Lynch's chief European economist, Laurence Boone, the official said.

-Boone holds a doctorate from the London Business School and sits on the board of French luxury goods group Kering.
+Boone holds a doctorate from the London Business School and sits on the board of French luxury goods group Kering (PRTP.PA).

 Before joining Merrill Lynch in London, she was an economist at Barclays in Paris and before that worked at the Paris-based Organisation for Economic Cooperation and Development.